 General Motors 6.2L LT4 Supercharged V8

-It’s hard to argue that Chevy small-blocks are some of the best V8 engines ever created.
+It’s hard to argue that Chevrolet small-blocks are some of the best V8 engines ever created.
 They were affordable, compact, durable, reliable, and easy to maintain and modify.
 Their successors have built upon that.
 They’re all of the above mentioned in modernized package.
 And fifth generation LT4 small-block crate engine stands out in the crowd.
 Consider any modern small-block worthy of this list, but we’ve chosen LT4 for its performance.
 That and immense impact it’s had in the last couple of years.
 After all, it’s LT4 that stands behind Corvette Z06’s and Camaro ZL1’s 650 horsepower and 650 pound-feet of twist.
-It’s the most powerful Chevy small-block engine to date, although it’s limited to “only” 640 hp and 630 lb-ft of torque in Cadillac CTS-V.
+It’s the most powerful Chevy small-block engine to date, although it’s limited to “only” 640 hp and 630 lb-ft of torque in the Cadillac CTS-V.

 LT4 small-block sports rather high 10.0:1 compression ratio.
 At least for forced induction engines.
 This 1.7L Eaton TVS supercharged beast also sports aluminum heads, titanium intake valves, special forged aluminum pistons, and stainless steel exhaust manifolds among other feats.
 It actually continues where its predecessor, the LS9 left the stage.
 The same LS9 that used to power Corvette ZR1 and still motivates Equus Bass – luxury, hand-crafted, Detroit-built muscle car that epitomizes the term resto mod.